 Her doctoral thesis, Contemporary Opera Scenes for Countertenor: A Stage Director’s Guide, includes new research and commentary based on operatic works by Stewart Wallace, Jeffrey Lependorf, David Johnson, Paul Barker, and one of the foremost composers of countertenor repertoire, Geoffrey Burgon.
 Dr. Cravero’s current research endeavor hopes to draw awareness to the vocal education of students on the Autistic Spectrum: Exceptional Students in the Voice Studio: Understanding and Training Students with Asperger’s Syndrome.

-Dr. Cravero is Associate Professor of Voice at Drake University, and an active participant of The National Association of Teachers of Singing.
+Dr. Cravero is Associate Professor of Voice at Drake University teaching Diction, Vocal Pedagogy and Studio Voice.
+She is President of The National Association of Teachers of Singing Iowa Chapter, and has served on the faculty of Sherrill Milnes' Savannah Voice Festival, and the International Lyric Academy Italy.
 Her voice students are National competition winners and have been accepted into prestigious programs and Graduate Schools.
 Ann released an album of duets with soprano Camelia Voin and pianist Nicholas Roth (‘Endless Noise’ Studio) in Santa Monica, CA.